 7.4 Details of long reach tree pruner are given in Fig. 8.

-7.5 There shall be an operating nylon strip of 1.0 mm thick, 6.0 mm wide and of length as required for long reach tree pruner as shown in Fig. 8 and Fig 9.
+7.5 There shall be an operating nylon strip of 1.0 mm thick, 6.0 mm wide and of length as required for long reach tree pruner as shown in Fig. 8 and Fig. 9.
 The tolerance on various dimensions, unless specified otherwise, shall be ± 3 percent.